ecobee/building-controls-simulator/README.md

 kill -15 "$(cat ${JUPYTER_LOG_DIR}/JUPYTER_SERVER_PID.txt)"
 ```

-Stopping or exitting the container will also shutdown the jupyter server.
+Stopping or exiting the container will also shutdown the jupyter server.

 ### Configuration

 The .bashrc at `scripts/setup/.bashrc` can be configured similar to any .bashrc file.
-It simply runs commands (rc) whenever an interctive bash shell is opened.
+It simply runs commands (rc) whenever an interactive bash shell is opened.

 For example removing the line `pipenv run jupyter_lab_bkgrnd` will cause the jupyter
 server to not be start in the background.